charliemags/nametag-coding-challenge/README.md

 ## Caveats & Next Steps

 ### Security
-This sample uses plain HTTP.
+This sample running via localhost uses plain HTTP.
 In production, use HTTPS.
-        Validate signatures or checksums on downloaded binaries to ensure integrity and authenticity.
+We should also Validate signatures or checksums on downloaded binaries to ensure integrity and authenticity.
 ### Error Handling
 The code is simplified.
 In a production system, you’d want robust error handling for partial downloads, network timeouts, etc.
 ### Version Comparison
 Our example just checks ```info.Version == CurrentVersion```.
 Real setups often use semantic version checks.
 ### Rollback
-You might keep a backup of the old binary in case the new version fails to launch.
+Might keep a backup of the old binary in case the new version fails to launch.

 ### Atomicity on Unix
 On Unix-like systems, you can often do an ```os.Rename()``` on a running binary.
 However, on Windows, this is locked.
 The child-process approach shown here is a cross-platform compromise.